Cartridge (firearms): Projectile

 As firearms are projectile weapons, the projectile is the effector component of the cartridge, and is actually responsible for reaching, impacting, and exerting damage onto a target.
 The word "projectile" is an umbrella term that describes any type of kinetic object launched into ballistic flight, but due to the ubiquity of rifled firearms shooting bullets, the term has become somewhat a technical synonym for bullets among handloaders.
 The projectile's motion in flight is known as its external ballistics, and its behavior upon impacting an object is known as its terminal ballistics.

 A bullet can be made of virtually anything (see below), but lead is the traditional material of choice because of its high density, malleability, ductility, and low cost of production.
 However, at speeds greater than 300 m/s, pure lead will melt more and deposit fouling in rifled bores at an ever-increasing rate.
 Alloying the lead with a small percentage of tin or antimony can reduce such fouling, but grows less effective as velocities are increased.
 A cup made of harder metal (e.g. copper), called a gas check, is often placed at the base of a lead bullet to decrease lead deposits by protecting the rear of the bullet against melting when fired at higher pressures, but this too does not work at higher velocities.
-A modern solution is to cover the bare lead in a protective powder coat, as seen in some rimfire ammunitions.
-Another solution is to encase a lead core within a thin exterior layer of harder metal (e.g. gilding metal, cupronickel, copper alloys or steel), known as a jacketing.
-In modern days, steel, bismuth, tungsten, and other exotic alloys are sometimes used to replace lead and prevent release of toxicity into the environment.
+A modern solution is to cover the bare lead in a protective powder coat, as seen in some rimfire ammunition.
+Another solution is to encase a lead core within a thin exterior layer of harder metal (e.g. gilding metal, cupronickel, other copper alloys, or steel), known as a jacketing.
+In the modern day, steel, bismuth, tungsten, and other exotic alloys are sometimes used to replace lead and prevent release of toxicity into the environment.
 In armor-piercing bullets, very hard and high-density materials such as hardened steel, tungsten, tungsten carbide, or depleted uranium are used for the penetrator core.